Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Stability in Ecology and Model Setup

 For ${\bf B}$ to be invertible, it is needed that none of its eigenvalue is null or, alternatively, that, in the infinitely large $S$ limit, the continuous part of the spectrum does not include the origin of the complex plane and none of the isolated eigenvalues is null.

 Feasibility also requires that all elements in $\vec{N}^*$ are non negative.
-Explicit characterization of the probability to observe a feasible equilibrium are determined for ecosystems on dense unstructured graphs \cite{dougoud2018feasibility}, some special ecologically inspired structure of the graph \cite{rohr2014structural, grilli2017feasibility}, and can studied numerically in some more contexts, but no result is known in general.
+Explicit characterization of the probability to observe a feasible equilibrium are determined for ecosystems on dense unstructured graphs \cite{dougoud2018feasibility}, some special ecologically inspired structure of the graph \cite{rohr2014structural, grilli2017feasibility}, and can be studied numerically in some more contexts, but no result is known in general.
 Naturally, the requirement of having nonnegative abundances is more stringent than the condition for the existence of a solution to Eq.(\ref{eq:existence}), yet in the case previously studied the failing of the first condition closely anticipate the breaking of the second \cite{dougoud2018feasibility}.
 Following this observation and in absence of a general rule able to asses full-fledged feasibility, we will consider the condition for the existence of a non trivial $\vec{N}^*$ as a good proxy for feasibility.

-Interestingly, the matrix ${\bf B}$ is also directly relevant for structural stability, defined as the stability of the abundances of surviving species, $\vec{N}^*$, to small perturbations of the ecological parameters and consequently small perturbation of $f_i(\{N_j\})$: $f_i\rightarrow f_i+\xi_i$.
-The perturbed equations for the $N_i^*$ then read

-which can be derived with respect to $\xi_k$ revealing that the susceptibility of $N_i^*$ to little variations of $f_i$ is directly determined by the inverse of ${\bf B}$:
+Interestingly, the matrix ${\bf B}$ is also directly relevant for structural stability, defined as the stability of the abundances of surviving species, $\vec{N}^*$, to small perturbations of the ecological parameters.
+In fact, as we show in \ref{app:structstab}, the susceptibility of $N_i^*$ to little variations $\xi_i$, $\eta_i$ and $\epsilon_{ij}$ of the three ecological parameters $r_i$, $K_i$ and $\alpha_{ij}$, respectively, is directly related to the inverse of ${\bf B}$:

-Again a singular behaviour emerges when the spectrum of ${\bf B}$ contains the origin of the complex plane hinting to a large susceptibility of the solution of $\vec{N}^*$ to ecological parameters.
+Again, in all the three cases above, a singular behaviour emerges when the spectrum of ${\bf B}$ contains the origin of the complex plane hinting to a large susceptibility of the solution of $\vec{N}^*$ to ecological parameters.

 Finally, the classical information on linear stability (stability with respect to dynamical fluctuations as induced by demographic noise, for instance), or Lyapunov stability concerning the domains of attraction of fixed point of the dynamics, is obtained by linearizing the system of dynamical equations around the fixed point $\vec{N}^*$ hence therein evaluating the {\it Jacobian} ${\bf J}$, {\it a.k.a.} the {\it community matrix}, with elements